Deshaun Watson formally requests that Houston Texans trade him

 The Philadelphia Eagles must decide whether to consider trade options for quarterback Carson Wentz.
 He was benched in favor of Jalen Hurts late in the season by former coach Doug Pederson.
 But Nick Sirianni, the team’s new coach, might attempt to make things work with Wentz so that he can remain in Philadelphia.

-Watson’s formal trade request was previously reported by ESPN and the NFL Network.
+Watson’s formal trade request was previously reported by ESPN and NFL Network.